afpineda/OpenSourceSimWheelESP32/src/Firmware/BatteryTools/BatteryCalibration/README.md

 ### Further action

-You **should not run the sketch again**, otherwise the acquired data will get cleared.
+You **should not run the sketch again**, otherwise the acquired data will be cleared.
 You have **three minutes to cut power** before this happens.
 Take this into account if you plug another charged battery or the USB cable.
 Upload another sketch as soon as possible.
 Follow the backup procedure below to avoid any risk before uploading.